Positive representations of non-simply-laced split real quantum groups: Preliminaries

 \subsection{Definition of $\cU_q(\g_\R)$}

-We recall the definition of the quantum group $\cU_q(\g_\R)$ where $\g$ is of general type \cite{CP,Lu2}.
+We recall the definition of the quantum group $\cU_q(\g_\R)$ where $\g$ is of general type \cite{CP,Lu}.

-\begin{Def} Let $I$ denote the set of nodes of the Dynkin diagram of $\g$, with the following labelling.
+\begin{Def} Let $I$ denote the set of nodes of the Dynkin diagram of $\g$, with the following labeling.
 Here the black nodes correspond to short roots, and white nodes correspond to long roots.

 The Dynkin diagram for Type $B_n$ is given by